Dakantz/public-notes/Public Notes/conferences/2025-11-ickg/notes.md

 ### CausaMap: A Semi-supervised Map For Causal Text Mining
 Authors: *Sami Diaf*

+- *Steiner Trees*?

 ### On the Development of an Interactive Cause-Effect Learning System (CELS) for a Metal-Forming System Use Case
 Authors: *Josua Höfgen, Birgit Vogel-Heuser, Dominik Hujo-Lauer, Michael Lechner, and Marion Merklein*

+- Metal forming KG integration for wear/product quality
+- Application: metal stamping/forming
+- Problem: unclear terms/vocabulary $\rightarrow$ inconsistencies
+	- starting point: excel list of 150 terms for terminology
+- All stakeholders get access to system
+- Cause-effect graph: two spectrums: computability (is the graph in some way computable?) / representation (from PPT to RDF/GraphDB data)
+- Key goal: interactive system for of cause-effect graph for all stakeholders!

 ### Computational Fact-Checking of Online Discourse: Scoring Scientific Accuracy in Climate Change Related News Articles
 Authors: *Tim Wittenborg, Constantin Sebastian Tremel, Oliver Karras, and Sören Auer*

+- Problem: IPCC produces a 1k pages long PDF, not in a structured format (but no existing KG!)
+- KG creation from IPCC not a problem, but getting claims from videos is a magnitude slower
+- Existing systems do not reuse/efficiency problems
+- Their contribution:
+	- use secondary literature
+	- open-source pipeline to extract text, align them
+	- extend KG using good sources, verify statements over KG
+	- Expert interviews to improve system, gather feedback

+- independently of their work: ClimateKG; further work: integration